chunshuang/my-tech-notes/egg-problem.md

 # Misc

-In the source code line 32, I found an instresting thing about compiler in different platform.
+In the source code line 32, I found an instresting thing about compiler in different platforms.